lk-geimfari/mimesis/docs/schema.rst

     >>> field("username", mask="U_d", drange=(100, 1000))

-In this scenario, Mimesis will call either the first registered custom field handler under ``username`` or the first provider with a method named ``username``.
+Mimesis will call either the first registered custom field handler named ``username`` or the first provider with a method of that name.

-To clarify, if you've registered a custom field handler with a name that matches any method within a provider, the custom field handler will take precedence due to its higher priority and will be called instead.
+**Note:** Custom field handlers always take precedence over provider methods when names match, due to their higher priority in the lookup order.

 Generating a Single Value
 -------------------------

-To generate a single value for a specific field, you'll need to instantiate the :class:`~mimesis.schema.Field` class.
+To generate a single value for a field, instantiate the :class:`~mimesis.schema.Field` class:

 .. code:: python